-A former Division I head coach and 25-year veteran in the coaching ranks at many levels, Sergio Rouco brought an immediate impact to the Ole Miss program after he was hired as an assistant on May 13, 2011.
+A former Division I head coach and 25-year veteran in the coaching ranks at many levels, Sergio Rouco is in his third season at Ole Miss after coming to Oxford in 2011.

-In his first season with the Rebels, Rouco helped the team win 20 games and earn an NIT bid.
-Long known for his ability to coach defense, he helped turn Ole Miss into one of the SEC's stingiest squads in 2011-12, ranking third in the league in field-goal percentage defense (.405).
-Reginald Buckner was named to the SEC All-Defensive Team.
+In his first season with Ole Miss, Rouco helped the Rebels win 20 games and earn an NIT bid.
+Long known for his ability to coach defense, Ole Miss became one of the SEC's stingiest squads in 2011-12, ranking third in the league in field-goal percentage defense (.405), while Buckner was named to the SEC All-Defensive Team.